 Can I interview you for a publication?

-Occasionally, I do.
+Occasionally, I do write guest posts for other blogs or publications.
 Contact me with your ideas.

 Still have questions?
 Email me.